FOSSRIT/HowToFOSS/README.md

 ## Building Locally

 [GitBook](https://github.com/GitbookIO/gitbook) requires
 [node.js](http://nodejs.org/) to be installed.
-To install Gitbook:
+To install Gitbook CLI:

 ```
-npm install -g gitbook
+npm install -g gitbook-cli
 ```
 In the folder where you cloned this repository, run:

 ```
-gitbook build
+gitbook-cli build
 ```

 This builds an HTML version of the book.
-You can also use `gitbook pdf`, `gitbook epub`, or `gitbook mobi`.
+You can also use `gitbook-cli pdf`, `gitbook-cli epub`, or `gitbook-cli mobi`.

 ## License